Beehivr/swift-style-guide/README.markdown

 **Tip:** A good technique is to define everything using `let` and only change it to `var` if the compiler complains!

+### Static type property

 You can define constants on a type rather than on an instance of that type using type properties.

 To declare a type property as a constant simply use `static let`.
 Type properties declared in this way are generally preferred over global constants because they are easier to distinguish from instance properties.

+Also, static type property follow our camel case convention.
+Since we always call a static constant after its type (ex: MyType.myConstant), is it obvious that myConstant is static.

 Example:

 **Preferred:**
 ```swift